Slim Pickens: Dr. Strangelove

 Pickens played B-52 pilot Major T. J. "King" Kong in 1964's Dr. Strangelove.
 Stanley Kubrick cast Pickens after Peter Sellers, who played three other roles in the film, sprained his ankle and was unable to perform in the role due to having to work in the cramped cockpit set.
-Pickens was chosen because his accent and comic sense were perfect for the role of Kong, a cartoonishly patriotic and gung-ho B-52 commander.
+Kubrick felt that Pickens's accent and comic sense were perfect for the role of Kong, a cartoonishly patriotic and gung-ho B-52 commander.
 He was not given the script for the entire film, but only those portions in which he played a part.
-Three memorable scenes featuring Pickens were:
+Several scenes featuring Pickens have been acclaimed.
+These include: